Liqu

 Liqu (李渠镇 (李渠鎮, Lǐqú Zhèn)) is a town in Baota District, Yan'an, Shaanxi, China.
 Liqu is located in the northeast of central Baota District, bordered by Fengzhuang Township to its north, Chuankou to its south, Yaodian to its east, and Qiaogou Subdistrict to its west.
-The town spans an area of 136 km2, and has a population of 21,167 according to the 2010 Chinese Census.
+The town spans an area of 136 km2, and has a population of 21,167 according to the 2010 Chinese census.

 History

 After Liu Bobo established the Great Xia dynasty in 407 CE, he built the ancient city of Fenglin (丰林 (豐林, Fēnglín)), which was located in present-day Zhoujiawan Village (周家湾村) in Liqu.
 Fenglin's location, on a mountainous terrace north of the Yan River, made the city easy to defend.
-Fenglin was a walled city, and the city's walls were approximately 9 m high and anywhere between 3 cm to 30 cm thick.
+Fenglin was a Walled City, and the city's walls were approximately 9 m high and anywhere between 3 cm to 30 cm thick.
 Song dynasty scientist Shen Kuo called the city as dense as a stone, and noted how difficult it would be to attack the city.
 The city was colloquially known as Helian City (赫连城 (赫連城, Hèlián chéng)), after Liu Bobo's alternative name Helian Bobo.
 In 577 CE, Fenglin County (丰林县 (豐林縣, Fēnglín Xiàn)) was established, and was seated in the city of Fenglin.
 Song dynasty general Di Qing once renovated it.
 The county existed intermittently until 1072, when it was abolished by Emperor Shenzong of Song and demoted to a town.
 Today, the site of Fenglin is used as farmland.

 In 1972 the people's communes of Liqu and Nianzhuang (碾庄) were established.
 In 1984, the people's communes were abolished, and Liqu was re-established as a town, and Nianzhuang was re-established as a township.

 By 1996, Liqu spanned an area of 82 km2, and had a population of approximately 16,000.
 That same year, Nianzhuang Township had a total area of 54 km2, and a population of about 5,000.

 In 2001, Nianzhuang Township was merged into Liqu.

 Geography

 Liqu is located in the northeast of central Baota District, bordered by Fengzhuang Township to its north, Chuankou to its south, Yaodian to its east, and Qiaogou Subdistrict to its west.

 The Yan River flows through the town.

+From the mid-1980s throughout the 2010s, there was an increase in forested land throughout much of rural Liqu, largely driven by a decrease in cropland, which itself is a product of a decrease in the area's rural working-age population.